FDA-Approved CXL: Advancing Keratoconus Treatment

 Although these biomechanical pathways may be complicated, CXL works simply by increasing corneal strength, and in our clinical trials appears to be effective in most patients to decrease the progression of keratoconus.
 In addition to stabilizing the cornea, there is, on average, improvement in topographic and visual acuity outcomes.

-For example, in our study of crosslinking outcomes, the topography-derived maximum keratometry (K) value flattened by 1.7 diopters (D) and patients had an improvement in corrected distance visual acuity (CDVA) from 20/45 to 20/34 and in uncorrected distanced visual acuity (UDVA) from 20/137 to 20/117.
+For example, in our study of crosslinking outcomes, the topography-derived maximum keratometry (K) value flattened by 1.7 diopters (D) and patients had an improvement in corrected distance visual acuity (CDVA) from 20/45 to 20/34 and in uncorrected distance visual acuity (UDVA) from 20/137 to 20/117.

 Moreover, there was a general improvement in several corneal topography indices, corneal and total eye higher-order aberrations, and subjective patient visual symptoms.
 Thus, corneal collagen crosslinking offers great promise in the treatment of keratoconus of KC.